 lanyard.com/2011/the-do-lectures

 The link to Lanyard/Twitter fulfilled two main functions.
 First, it opens a space for participation, suggesting that attendees should become actively involved, and echoing the statement from the founder of the lectures that “We know it isn’t just the speakers that make this event, but those who attend it too”.
 Second, this participation was elicited, using the latest social networking technologies, so that attendees’ first engagement with an event that promised a kind of ‘time out’ to return to nature in the bucolic idyll of the Welsh hills was via their smartphones and laptops.
-This clashing of past and future, tradition, and technology was repeated throughout the event.
+This clashing of past and future, tradition and technology, was repeated throughout the event.

-Arriving at the event (guided by a combination of hand painted ‘This way’ signs, a map, and a GPS app on one of our phones), we parked our very conventional hire car and walked onto the main site.
+Arriving at the event (guided by a combination of hand painted ‘This way’ signs, a map, and a GPS app on a phone), we parked our very conventional hire car and walked onto the main site.
 The venue is next to a nature reserve just outside the town of Cardigan; it combines a small kitchen garden growing organic produce, with a campsite offering a range of high-end accommodation options up to geodesic domes with wood-burning stoves and proper beds.
 Our own sleeping place was in a large tent, shared by eight people and gender segregated.
 The tent was a traditional square canvas structure of the type associated with collectivist camping in the 1970s, its roof supported by a roughly hewn wooden post.
 It was a far cry from the lightweight, synthetic tents with carbon-fibre poles that are more common today.
 This was carried over into the reindeer skin used as a sleeping mat that we were each provided with.
-It was carefully placed on top of a another, high-tech, arctic quality, self-inflating sleeping mat made entirely of synthetic materials.
+It was carefully placed on top of a high-tech, arctic quality, self-inflating sleeping mat made entirely of synthetic materials.
 Finally, to help keep us warm we were also loaned a four/five season sleeping bag from a high-end Finnish manufacturer.

-The conjunction of high and low tech was carried over into the main conference venue’s pair of large, conjoined, canvas tepees.
+The conjunction of high and low tech was carried over into the main venue’s pair of large, conjoined, canvas tepees.
 At one end, next to the entrance, was a sound mixing and lighting control desk surrounded by hay bales.
-In the middle, rows of mis-matched folding chairs were laid out, all facing the main stage.
+In the middle, rows of mis-matched folding chairs were laid out facing the main stage.
 To the sides were two high-quality video cameras, set up to capture the lectures.
-Behind the stage was a projector screen, and slightly to left of centre was a tree stump, beautifully cleaned, levelled, and shaped, and with two small microphones protruding from its top like antennae.
+Behind the stage was a projector screen, and slightly to left of centre was a tree stump, beautifully cleaned, levelled, and shaped, two small microphones protruding from its top like antennae.
 The stump operated in exactly the same way as a more conventional steel/glass lectern (or simply masks one?
 We were not able to check as the stage was open only to organizers and lecturers), while simultaneously expressing very clearly that those materials are unacceptable in this context.
 If we must engage with the norms of contemporary technology, then we should do so in a way that upsets the conventions by pretending that they can be made of wood or more obviously natural materials.